TACA Board News February 2017

 To create your listing on the ACD: please send your text (around 100–150 words – artist statement/bio), contact details (website, phone, email) and one image and we will create a page just for you.
 Images should measure approx. 600 pixels x 800 pixels and be 72dpi.
 If you are not sure, please send your image (it should be around 500 kb) and we will let you know if it’s not OK.

-Please send text and images by email to [email protected].
+Please send text and images by email to mail@australianceramics.com.

 OTHER BOARD DISCUSSIONS: